abhishekjani08/donation-app-using-blockchain/README.md

-# Blockchain lab project - Charity Donation Platform
+## Blockchain lab project - Donation Platform

 The Payment APP is a Flask-based web application that enables users to transfer funds using Ethereum and Web3.
 It is a Charity donation website which donated fund to the childrens who needs help from the common people.It allows users to connect their wallets, check wallet balance, and perform fund transfers to other Ethereum addresses.

-## Installation and Setup
+### Installation and Setup

 1. Clone the repository:
 git clone https://github.com/abhishekjani08/donation-app-using-blockchain.git
-2. Open app.py
-3. Create a virtual network  `python -m venv venv`
+2. Create a virtual network  `python -m venv venv`
-4. Install all dependencies using `pip install -r requirements.txt`
+3. Install all dependencies using `pip install -r requirements.txt`
-5. To run the server type `./run.sh`
+4. To run the server type `./run.sh`
-6. Open http://localhost:5000 and display the webpage
+5. Open http://localhost:5000 and display the webpage

-## Technology Stack
+### Technology Stack

 - **Flask** - Flask is a lightweight web framework written in Python.
 It is used for creating the web application and handling routing.
 - **HTML** - HTML (Hypertext Markup Language) is the standard markup language for creating the structure and content of web pages.
 It is used for defining the user interface of the application.